nzben/plex-synology/README.md

 The default Plex container runs perfectly fine on Synology, but hardware transcoding doesn't work.

-There's a way to get it working, but mapping in the `/dev/dri` devices, and changing their permissions: https://forums.plex.tv/t/plex-docker-hw-transcode-synology/174793/19?u=nzben
+There's a way to get it working by mapping in the `/dev/dri` devices, and changing their permissions: https://forums.plex.tv/t/plex-docker-hw-transcode-synology/174793/19?u=nzben

 Problem is that the permissions get lost every time the container restarts, or if the image is updated.